Strawberry Pudding and Lemonade Granita Parfaits

 Lemonade Granita

-• In a small, shallow dish add the lemonade and sparkling water.
+• In a small shallow dish add the lemonade and sparkling water.
 Stir in the lemon zest.
 Cover tightly and freeze for 30 minutes.

 • Remove the granita from the freezer.
 The edges and the top should have started to freeze.
 Scrape the mixture with a fork and freeze again.
 This creates the slushy granita texture.
 Repeat this process every 30 minutes for up to 4 hours.
 The granita is ready when it is completely frozen with a flaky texture.

-Liked the recipe?Please leave a review and star rating for the recipe!
-This greatly helps me continue to provide FREE recipes!
+Loved the recipe?Please consider leaving a comment + star for the recipe!
+This greatly helps me continue to provide FREE recipes.
+Thank you!

 RECIPE NOTES